 A: Yes.
 A student that does not qualify for a Learning Fund will be given a base curriculum and the option for a Laptop and Mifi when applicable, at the expense of EPIC Charter Schools.
-They will not have access for any additional purchases, however.
+They will not have access to any additional purchases, however.

-Q: Will unused Learning Fund monies rollover to the next school year?
+Q: Will unused Learning Fund monies roll over to the next school year?

 A: Yes.
 Students are not required to use up all of their available funds each year.
 The remaining funds will roll over to the upcoming school year.

 Q: How much does the Curriculum Cost?

 A: Once enrolled, a link will be sent via email that provides you with a list of the available curriculum and their varying prices.

 Q: What is in the EPIC school supply kits?
 And are they required?

 You can see a complete list of what is included in the EPIC school supply kit and the cost for the kits here.
 The supply kits are not required and the cost will be deducted from the student’s learning fund.